SMH110/csv-into-mysql/readMe.md

-# Simple Node.js program to insert (csv) file into mysql database
+# Simple Node.js program to insert (csv) file/s into mysql database

 ## Installation
 You need to run `npm install`